davidyap7/admin/orgs_spaces.md

 ## Creating spaces
 {: #spaceinfo}

-Within an organization, you can use spaces to group a set of applications, services, and users.
+Within an organization, you can use spaces to group a set of applications, services, and team members.
 Spaces are tied to a specific region in {{site.data.keyword.Bluemix_notm}}.

-After you add users to an organization, you can grant them permissions to the spaces.
+After you add team members to an organization, you can grant them permissions to the spaces.
 Similar to organizations, spaces also have a set of [user roles](/docs/iam/users_roles.html#userrolesinfo) with specific permissions that are assigned to team members:

 <ul>
 <li>Space manager</li>